StrumentazioneSC05/IRIS_BASE-DB_dump/README_eng_v4x.txt

 --To install the extensions you can access to psql console and then launch:
 CREATE EXTENSION postgis;
 CREATE EXTENSION postgis_topology;
+CREATE EXTENSION pgcrypto; //to use encryption of password --see section "CONFIGURE HTTP.CONF TO MANAGE DIFFERENT WEB USERS - via POSTGRESQL DB"

 --or you can achieve the same results from shell: cd /usr/pgsql-9.3/share/contrib/postgis-2.1/